DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * <missing quote 112, ask CCB for it please>
 * 113: "Were gonna turn the moon on" -DEVI_CAT (01-Jun-17)
 * 114: "I TOLD YOU GUYS NOT TO READ IT ![DeviRawr](https://cdn.betterttv.net/frankerfacez_emote/70999/1) " -ciri_ion (04-Jun-17)
+* 115: "CAUSE WHEN DEVI'S WIIIITH MEEEEE...
+I'M FREEEEEEEE.
+I'M CAAAARELESS, I BELIEEEVE.
+ABOVE ALL THE OOOOTHERRRRS, WE'LL FLLLYYYYYYY.
+WHICH BRINGS TEEEEARS, TO MY EEEEYYYYEEES.
+MY SACRIFICE" -BloomerForTheWin (05-Jun-17)
-* <missing quotes 115-116, please ask CCB for them>
+* <missing quote 116, ask CCB for it please>
 * 117: "all of chat is a sprinkle compared to Blacksouls's rain ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1293027/1.0) " -glassholio (10-Jun-17)
 * <missing quote 118, ask CCB for it please>
 * 119: "The food is crying it knows its death is near ![DeviFear](https://cdn.betterttv.net/frankerfacez_emote/70998/1) ![DeviCry](https://cdn.betterttv.net/frankerfacez_emote/70993/1) ." -DEVI_CAT (14-Jun-17)